 An injectable subsurface groundwater containment barrier can be a useful tool in managing contaminated groundwater issues on a project.
-HCR’s engineers have routinely innovated new uses for existing technology in alternative ways to save our clients both time and money, especially in support of critical infrastructure projects.
+Handex’s engineers have routinely innovated new uses for existing technology in alternative ways to save our clients both time and money, especially in support of critical infrastructure projects.
 The use of injectable subsurface groundwater containment barriers is one example of this type of innovation.
 It can very well provide an elegant solution to difficult problems with many additional positive side-effects.

 If you are considering the use of injectable subsurface groundwater containment barriers for your project, here are a few things to keep in mind: